Hasi123/RX5808-pro-simple/README.md

 -Each time the channel is saved and it will be selected on the next boot-up

 -It also has a low-voltage alarm for lipo, or li-ion batteries

+You will need the ClickButton library to compile the program.